Understanding digital services taxes

 Transparent invoicing

-Rather than absorbing DST costs silently, we break out the DST-driven portion of your commission so the cost is visible.
+Rather than absorbing DST costs silently, we show the DST-driven portion on your invoice so the cost is visible.

 Industry dialogue